Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

 Define the sets $\mathbb{V}_i=\mathbb{V}_i(r_1,r_2)\subset \D_i\times\R/\Z$ and $\mathbb{V}=\mathbb{V}(r_1,r_2)\subset\R^2\times\R/\Z$ by

-The set $\mathbb{V}(r_1,r_2)$ is a compact, regular, tubular neighbourhood of the periodic orbit $\gamma_0$.
-We call it a \emph{cross-shaped neighbourhood}.
-It is decomposed as the union of the four regions $\mathbb{V}_i(r_1,r_2)$, $i=1,\dots,4$, glued along their stable/unstable boundaries, as in figure \ref{fig_cross-shaped_nbhd}.
+The set $\mathbb{V}(r_1,r_2)$ is a compact, regular, tubular neighborhood of the periodic orbit $\gamma_0$.
+We call it a \emph{cross-shaped neighborhood}.
+It is decomposed as the union of the four regions $\mathbb{V}_i(r_1,r_2)$, $i=1,\dots,4$, glued along their stable/unstable boundaries, as in Figure \ref{fig_cross-shaped_nbhd}.

 Each of $\mathbb{V}_i$ is homeomorphic to a solid torus and its boundary is composed of five annuli: